pflanze/chjize/client-side-todo.md

         ssh $adminuser@tmp
         sudo ./install
         sudo su -
-        PATH=/opt/chj/chjize/bin:$PATH
+        /opt/chj/chjize/bin/chjize debconf-noninteractive moduser

-        chjize debconf-noninteractive
+    The `moduser` target changes the bash startup (and other config) files in `root`'s home directory (and `/etc/skel`), which sets up `PATH` so that `chjize` is found without using the full path.

 * If this is AWS or another such root-avoiding service (`nosudo-auto` is also part of the `schemen` target, but is too late to allow for the copying of the passwd file in such a non-root based service):

-        chjize nosudo-auto
+        /opt/chj/chjize/bin/chjize nosudo-auto

     Now it should be possible to log in via ssh as `root`.

-* If you haven't already done it before, install `tigervnc-viewer` and create a VNC passwd file on your client side (desktop/laptop):
+* On your *client side* (desktop/laptop), if you haven't already done it before, install `tigervnc-viewer` and create a VNC passwd file:

         sudo apt install tigervnc-viewer
         ( umask 077; mkdir ~/.vncclient-passwords/ )